 Each of us has heroes.
 And in that, the having is enough.
 Which is just to say my hero needn’t be someone I aspire to be.
 I don’t aspire to be Frederick Douglass or Rosa Parks or Malcolm X or Nelson Mandela, because I don’t aspire to be black.
-Not aspiring to be Irish don’t aspire to be Bobby Sands.
+Not aspiring to be Irish I don’t aspire to be Bobby Sands.
 Not aspiring to be Arab I don’t aspire to be one of the nineteen martyrs of 9/11.
 But for what little I’m sure it would’ve been worth to them, these are the men and women who would’ve had my respect and admiration.

 To say I hope I’d have done what they did is incoherent.
 If I’d been them I wouldn’t have been me, and so it couldn’t have been me doing what they did.
 But the role this hero-izing does play in my life is this: Whenever I’m faced with something requiring the kind of principled backbone they had, I ask myself, “What would Parks or Mandela or Sands do?”

 Note that I do not ask what would Martin Luther King do.
 That’s because having a backbone is a necessary condition of being a hero but not a sufficient one.
 I shared with King his aspirations for social justice, but I did not share his convictions about how to achieve it.
-So I respected him for the strength of his pacifist convictions, notwithstanding in my view that strength was ill-placed.
+So I respected him for the strength of his pacifist convictions, notwithstanding in my view those convictions were ill-placed.
 King wasn’t among my heroes because, put simply, what he would do I wouldn’t.
 Or more accurately, what I would do he wouldn’t.
 In my view – I thought this then and I continue to think it now – what turned it around for blacks in America, to the degree it has turned around, wasn’t the march on Washington.
 It was the return from Vietnam of a half million black soldiers who knew how to use an M16.
 For me the heroes weren’t the men who marched.
 They’d done plenty of that in boot camp.
 For me the heroes were the men who would have used those M16s.
 And white America knew it!

 Ayn Rand was a brilliant writer and a terrible philosopher.
 But in The Romantic Manifesto, her attempt at a philosophy of literature, the one thing she did get right was the what-would-John-Galt-do account of fiction.
 It’s not that we put ourselves in the place of the hero in the story.
 It’s that we import the hero from the story into our place.
-This is just Aristotle’s virtue ethics said so much better than Aristotle did.
+This is just Aristotle’s virtue ethics said so much better than Aristotle could.
 The question is not, what should I do?
 Rather it’s, what kind of person do I want to be?
 Picture him and then simply do what he would do.